Carcuis/dap-breakpoints.nvim/README.md

 `:DapBpEdit`

 Edit log point message or breakpoint condition for current breakpoint.
-If no breakpoint exists on the current line, a new one will be created.
+If no breakpoint exists on the current line, a new one will be created before editing.

 `:DapBpEditAll`

 Edit or add all available properties of the current breakpoint.
-If no breakpoint exists on the current line, a new one will be created.
+If no breakpoint exists on the current line, a new one will be created before editing.

 `:DapBpSet`